interactua-con-el-api-de-ewelink-desde-net-con-ewelinknet

 • TurnOff(int channel)

-Changes in the device’s state are obtained through a Websocket connection.
-The device launches the appropriate events when the state changes.
+Changes in the device state are obtained through a WebSocket connection.
+The device triggers the appropriate events upon a state change.

 ewelink.websocket.OnMessage += (s, e) => Console.WriteLine(e.AsJson());